 Remember, in a vintage store you are paying a premium for someone to source, clean, and style each and every piece.
 It’s an art in itself!

 That’s not to say shopping in vintage stores isn’t a good idea- it is!
 But knowing how to find vintage clothes on eBay is a great little trick to have up your sleeve if you are looking for something specific.
+(The vintage kilo sales in London are another way to snap up vintage at an affordable price).

 You’re likely to pay less for the item, and have more choice online than you might do in person.
 My favourite way to buy vintage is in charity shops, but without a doubt the second-best way to find great vintage clothes is on eBay.